 Kevin Prufer was born in Cleveland, Ohio, in 1969.
 He received a BA from Wesleyan University and MFA degrees from Hollins University and Washington University in St. Louis.

-He is the author of several poetry collections, including How He Loved Them (Four Way Books, forthcoming in 2018), Churches (Four Way Books, 2014), and Strange Wood (Louisiana State University Press, 1998).
+He is the author of several poetry collections, including How He Loved Them (Four Way Books, 2018), Churches (Four Way Books, 2014), and Strange Wood (Louisiana State University Press, 1998).
 He has also edited several volumes of poetry, including Into English: Poems, Translations, Commentaries (Graywolf Press, 2017) with Martha Collins.

 Of his work, Marie Howe writes, “Kevin Prufer has courage and compassion.
 And he places words so beautiful and accurate and terrifying along a line you can’t help but read to the end….”

 Prufer has received fellowships from the National Endowment for the Arts and the Lannan Foundation.
 The editor-at-large of Pleiades: A Journal of New Writing, he teaches at the University of Houston and in the low-residency MFA at Leslie University.
 He lives in Houston, Texas.